If you misunderstand the dash, you will misunderstand Step 1. This is important. If you miss it you…well… you won’t make it to Step 2.

 Let me explain…

-Unmanageability is integral to its counterpart, that is manageability, and in this sense is, therefore, is a creative force.
+Unmanageability s a creative force.
 Why?
 Because inner unmanageability demands inner manageability.
 It will find it one way or another…

-For example, if loneliness is a form of inner unmanageability, then that loneliness will register as an unmet need and the brain will do whatever it can to satisfy that need, even if the warm embrace of companionship comes from heroin or a few too many pints at the pub, it cannot tell the difference between the artificial and authentic, it merely observes results.
+For example, if loneliness is a form of inner unmanageability, then that loneliness will register as an unmet need and the brain will do whatever it can to satisfy that need, even if the warm embrace of companionship comes from heroin or a few too many pints at the pub.

-In other words, the addicted substance/behavior ‘creates’ inner manageability aka “sanity,” through whatever substance/act pulls off the deed.
+In other words, the addicted substance behavior ‘creates’ inner manageability, or to use Big Book terminology is provides “sanity,” through whatever substance/act pulls off the deed.

 Some addicts have aptly described it as a spiritual experience and I suppose that is an unbelievably fitting description.

-Oddly enough, this is precisely the same language offered in Step Two, only in this dimension, God is this “restorer of sanity,” the adaptive redeemer as it were – pretty incredible, right?
+Oddly enough, this is precisely the same language offered in Step Two, only in this dimension, God is this “restorer of sanity,” – pretty incredible, right?

 Step 1 AA: The A.A.
 Power Principle